PhantomBanditX/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2026-01-06T21:20:55.7751044Z`, an employee on the "wutang" device successfully established a connection to the remote IP address `81.201.202.101` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\br00klyn\desktop\tor browser\browser\torbrowser\tor\tor.exe.
+At `2026-01-06T21:20:55.7751044Z`, an employee on the `cyberclaw-vm` device successfully established a connection to the remote IP address `145.239.41.102` on port `9001`.
+The connection was initiated by the process `tor.exe`, located in the folder `c:\users\br00klyn\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
 There were a couple of other connections to sites over port `443`.

 **Query used to locate events:**